-Zineryt solution, containing the antibiotic erythromycin, used to treat acne as part of a treatment plan (supplied pre-mixed).Start order
+Zineryt solution, containing the antibiotic erythromycin, used to treat acne as part of a treatment plan available to buy online from Dr Fox (supplied pre-mixed).Start order

 |Zineryt (erythromycin in solution)||30mls (pre-mixed)||£14.20|